ecmwf/anemoi-docs/docs/contributing/roadmap.rst

      - Develop CI/CD pipelines to automate testing, deployment, and operational inference.
      - Focus on optimizing performance through improved memory management and computational efficiency (e.g., Torch compilation, HPC optimizations).
+     - Make inference as lightweight and efficient as possible to support real-time and large-scale operational deployment.

    - **Long-Term Vision**: